Stacker8/WAX-ICM-Tutorial/README.md

 ![](https://i.imgur.com/MeeWsYw.png)

-Now you have to find the button that says "ENABLE API KEY".
+Now you find the button that says "ENABLE API KEY".
 If you found it, click on it.

 ![](https://i.imgur.com/RTy1phE.png)